andrew/ultimate-awesome/README.md

 - [awesome-drawing-robots](https://github.com/msurguy/awesome-drawing-robots) - Compilation of drawing robots and pen plotters.
 - [awesome-rhymix](https://github.com/nemorize/awesome-rhymix) - ⚡세상 잘 뽑힌 머싯는 라이믹스 리소스 추천 목록.
 - [frontend-resources](https://github.com/Neofonie/frontend-resources) - Useful resources for learning and keeping up-to-date here at neofonie.
-- [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-jupyter-widgets](https://github.com/nicole-brewer/awesome-jupyter-widgets) - A curated list of awesome Jupyter widget packages and projects.
 - [awesome-bazel](https://github.com/nicolov/awesome-bazel) - A curated list of resources for the Bazel build system.
 - [awesome-csirt-jp](https://github.com/ninoseki/awesome-csirt-jp) - A curated list of tools and resources for CSIRT in Japan.